P2PModels/se-docs/tfgs/blockchain101.md

 Computer programs running on the Ethereum network in the context of the EVM are called *smart contracts*.
 Smart contracts are written in high-level programming languages and then compiled into machine code.
-One of these languages, and perhaps the most widely used, is [Solidity] (https://docs.soliditylang.org/en/latest/), created by Gavin Wood, one of the Ethereum co-creator.
+One of these languages, and perhaps the most widely used, is [Solidity](https://docs.soliditylang.org/en/latest/), created by Gavin Wood, one of the Ethereum co-creator.

 Solidity is an imperative [open source](https://github.com/ethereum/solidity)